 One in four French people will have changed jobs by 2022, according to the Observatory of Professional Trajectories.
 On the scale of the 26 million working people, this represents more than 6 million job changes.
-It is difficult to evaluate the number of external recruitments.
-Cadremploi speaks of 300,000 permanent and fixed-term recruitments, a figure that seems to be underestimated, whereas 8 out of 10 resigners find a role within 6 months of their resignation.
+It is difficult to evaluate the number of external recruitments, but Cadremploi speaks of 300,000 permanent and fixed-term recruitments, a figure that seems to be underestimated when 8 out of 10 resigners find a role within 6 months of their resignation.

 Controlling HR budgets is the order of the day in most sectors, so it is legitimate to question current methods and consider alternatives to improve the unflattering statistic of only 57% of mid-sized companies being satisfied with their external recruitment.